Nicholas Stewart QC

 Fellow of Chartered Institute of Arbitrators, CEDR Accredited Mediator, member of Swiss Arbitration Association.

-Deputy High Court Judge, Chancery & Queen’s Bench Divisions (retired 2017).
+Deputy High Court Judge, Chancery & Queen’s Bench Divisions.

 Arbitrator at Court of Arbitration for Sport; World Rugby Anti-Doping Panel; FA Appeal Board Chairmen Panel; and Sport Resolutions Panel of Arbitrators & Mediators.

 Panel member of Bar Council Arbitration & Mediation Service.
 Past President of Union Internationale des Avocats (2001-2).
 Former Chair of Bar Human Rights Committee of England & Wales (1994-98).